 Here’s an illustration of how technology enhances student learning:

 4th and 5th grade students continue to learn how to make choices, and there is a heightened emphasis on digital and information literacy.
-Students have opportunities for discussions about what makes a positive digital footprint - what should they be posting online, and what should be kept offline.
-How to stay safe, but still contribute to their online world.
+Students have opportunities for discussions about what makes a positive digital footprint - what they should be posting online, and what should be kept offline.
+How to stay safe but still contribute to their online world.
 They also have guidance on finding, evaluating, and using information.
 Because there is no shortage of information available at their fingertips, students are getting help in limiting the information and evaluating for authenticity.
-Starting in 4th grade, students are given a device that becomes theirs to use throughout the school day as well as at home.
+Starting in 4th grade, students are given a device that becomes theirs to use throughout the school day and at home.